+Properties of PoS

 There are several key properties of PoS that are important for non-statisticians to be aware of:

 Impact of Prior Uncertainty: The precision of prior distribution significantly influences the PoS (Morita et al, 2010).

 Uninformative Prior (e.g., very small Phase 2): When existing data is limited and uncertain (wide confidence intervals of treatment effect), the prior distribution is spread out.
 The resulting PoS for the next trial might be close to 50%, reflecting that the existing evidence does not strongly support either success or failure, regardless of how large the next trial is.